A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

-At least two out of three macronutrients ($X_\mathrm{ch}$, $X_\mathrm{pr}$, or $X_\mathrm{li}$) are always among the top three contributors to the total estimation error, cf.~Fig.~\ref{fig:res:L1_shares_delays_bestBoulkroune}.
-Further, the dissociated part of AC ($S_\mathrm{ac^-}$) appears in three out of four scenarios, cf. Tab.~\ref{tab:meth:variants_overview}.
-The remaining states are summarized as ``rest''. \paragraph{Separate offline delays} The specific advantage of the MR-EKF over a conventional EKF is to handle delayed offline measurements.
+The specific advantage of the MR-EKF over a conventional EKF is to handle delayed offline measurements.
 Therefore, Fig.~\ref{fig:res:heatmap} shows the influence of separate delays on offline measurements IN and AC.

 Again, the $\mathrm{NRMSE_x}$ was chosen as an error metric.
-As opposed to Fig.~\ref{fig:res:diff_delays_y}, where both offline delays on IN and AC were varied in tandem, now the delays of IN and AC were varied individually, with all other MR-EKF parameters ($k_\sigma, k_\theta, k_\mathrm{x}$) kept at default values, cf. Tab.~\ref{tab:meth:variants_overview}.
+As opposed to Fig.~\ref{fig:res:diff_delays_y}, where both offline delays on IN and AC were varied in tandem, the delays of IN and AC were varied individually, with all other MR-EKF parameters ($k_\sigma, k_\theta, k_\mathrm{x}$) kept at default values, cf. Table~\ref{tab:meth:variants_overview}.

-The longer the mean delay (diagonal of the heatmap from bottom left to top right), the higher the estimation error.
+The longer the mean delay (diagonal of the heatmap in Fig.~\ref{fig:res:heatmap} from bottom left to top right), the higher the estimation error.
 However, longer IN delays increase the total estimation error more clearly than longer AC delays.
 This occurs because of the stronger corrections on innovations of IN compared with AC, which of course strongly depends on the chosen tuning.
 For the tuning according to criterion 1 ($\mathrm{NRMSE_x}$), the relative importance of AC delays is higher than for IN delays (plot not shown), which underlines the critical importance of finding an adequate Kalman filter tuning.